Logistics Agency Employee Finds Father, War Hero

 In an April 3 ceremony at the agency’s headquarters here, Navy Rear Adm.
 Mark Heinrich, director of the logistics operations and readiness directorate, presented Moran his father’s Bronze Star.

 “It was beyond my imaginations -- the ceremony, the honor of having Admiral Heinrich present the medal, all for me and my Dad,” Moran said.
-Holding On

 World War II wasn’t the end of Raymond Moran’s combat experience.
 He went on to fight in the Korean War and retired with 20 years of service before meeting Ron’s mother.